 Science Interactive Computer Tasks (ICTs)

-In 2009, interactive computer tasks (ICTs), or scenario-based tasks, were administered as part of the science assessment.
+In 2009, interactive computer tasks (ICTs)--scenario-based tasks--were administered as part of the science assessment.
 ICTs challenge students to solve scientific problems and perform experiments, often by simulation.
 They provide students more opportunities than a paper-and-pencil assessment to demonstrate skills involved in doing science without many of the logistical constraints associated with a natural or laboratory setting.
 Explore the science ICTs.

-Read more about the three field investigations in NAEP's Digital-Based Assessment Project:
+Read more about the three early field investigations in NAEP's digitally based assessment: